Advance your ipywidget app development with Reacton — A pure Python port of React for faster development

 ButtonClick()

 In addition, Reacton also supports event handlers for each property in ipywidgets.
-For example, if a widget exposes the property “value”, we can also bind an on_value
+For example, if a widget exposes the property “value”, we can also bind an on_value callback to listen for changes.

 Adding state

-hook, which allows you to create a local state variable and a function to update its value.
+State management in Reacton is handled using the use_state hook, which allows you to create a local state variable and a function to update its value.
 This is demonstrated in the code below:

 @reacton.component